NoriSte/feature-first-hasura-console-poc/README.md

 <details id="context">
   <summary><b>Context</b></summary>

 1. The Hasura Console can be loaded in six different "types", and two different "modes" (12 cases to manage).
-This is messy represented by the `window.__env` object the Hasura finds when loads.
+This is messy represented by the `window.__env` object the Hasura Console finds when loads.
 2. When the Console is launched by the CLI server, we must care about [the old CLI server and the new one](https://github.com/hasura/graphql-engine-mono/pull/7256#discussion_r1071239279) (the cases to manage grows to 18).
 3. There are additional things to consider that are retrieved dynamically
    1. Lux entitlements